-6. The application was AMENDED at the hearing to add rent that has come due since the filing of the application.
-The new amount outstanding is \$1603.55.
-7. The tenants, [REDACTED], were not present or represented at the hearing.
+6. The application was AMENDED at the hearing to add rent that has come due and payments made by the tenant since the filing of the application.
+The new amount outstanding is \$1262.50.
+7. The tenants, [REDACTED] & [REDACTED], were not present or represented at the hearing.
 The Tribunal's policies concerning notice requirements and hearing attendance has been adopted from the Rules of the Supreme Court, 1986.